Mike-Aniki/Aniki-ReMake/README.md

 Recommended extensions:

 	Generic:

-    		-ExtraMetadataLoader (For Game Trailer and Logo).
+		-Theme Options (For theme customization, thanks to Ashpynov) -ExtraMetadataLoader (For Game Trailer and Logo).
     		-ExtraMetadataLoader Fullscreen Helper (For ExtraMetada Works in Fullscreen mode).
     		-How Long To Beat (To have enough time to finish the game).